- We strive to provide complete care for our patients. Learn more about all the services we provide.

 The guidelines, which were intended to assist primary-care physicians, were developed by a panel of 23 professionals, including medical doctors, chiropractic doctors, nurses, experts in spinal research, and physical therapists.
 The panel concluded, among other things, that chiropractic treatment (specifically, spinal manipulation) is recommended for acute low-back problems in adults and should be pursued (in most cases) before pharmaceutical or surgical treatments.

-Present-Future: Ongoing Research
+Present-Future: Ongoing Research in Chiropractic Care

 Health-care practitioners in all fields rely heavily upon data made available as a result of clinical research.
 As the chiropractic profession continues to grow, so does our need to conduct research.
 The acceptance of and the increase in the utilization of chiropractic care depends largely upon research addressing questions of effectiveness, safety, practicality, and cost-effectiveness.